Complete Guide to Hybrid Inverters 2025

 • Single-phase: Suitable for most residential installations.
 Simpler and generally less expensive.

-• Three-phase: Necessary for professional installations or large homes with three-phase systems.
-Allows a balanced distribution of power over the three phases.
+• Three-phase: Required for commercial installations or large homes equipped with three-phase power.
+Allows for balanced power distribution across all three phases.

 Battery compatibility